As we have seen recently in the media, sexual abuse and harassment is a serious problem in many parts of society. Oxfam is no different.

 Download Oxfam's Code of Conduct for non-staff (.pdf)

-At Oxfam GB, it is vital that everyone who works for us maintains the highest standards of conduct, integrity and ethics, and complies with local legislation.
-If an employee, volunteer, partner, consultant or contractor has any genuine concerns about malpractice in the workplace, we wish to encourage them to communicate these without fear of reprisals and in the knowledge that they will be protected from victimisation and dismissal.
+If an employee, volunteer, partner, consultant or contractor suspects misconduct has, or is about to occur, we encourage them to communicate their suspicions without fear of reprisals and in the knowledge that they will be protected from victimisation and dismissal.

 Download Oxfam's Disclosure of Malpractice in the Workplace Policy (.pdf)